What was it that made me think of Hollis Summers,

 And, mental telepathy being what it is,

-you have turned to consider our staring.
+have turned to consider our staring.

 Here you are, bearing magic admonitions.